 The Tony Award-winning Denver Center Theatre Company is the region’s largest corps of theater professionals.
 One of its greatest successes is the annual Colorado New Play Summit, which encourages novel voices in theater by hosting up-and-coming writers, directors, actors and critics, and stages new works.

 Opera Colorado presents live classical operas performed in their original languages, with translations projected on the seatbacks.
 Previous seasons included such favorites as Rossini’s “The Barber of Seville” and Puccini’s “Tosca.”
-Performances are held at the Ellie Caulkins Opera House, which was lavishly restored in 2005 and is part of the Denver Performing Arts Complex (DPAC), one of the largest arts campus in the nation.
+Performances are held at the Ellie Caulkins Opera House, which was lavishly restored in 2005 and is part of the Denver Performing Arts Complex (DPAC), one of the largest arts campuses in the nation.

 The Colorado Ballet also graces the stage at The Ellie, as the opera house is known.
 The dancers delight audiences with a contemporary and time-honored repertoire, including “The Nutcracker” each November and December.
-Denver offers other dance-company experiences too, including Kim Robards Dance, Hanna Kahn Dance Company and Cleo Parker Robinson Dance Studio.
+Denver offers other dance-company experiences too, including Kim Robards Dance, Hannah Kahn Dance Company and Cleo Parker Robinson Dance Studio.

 West of Denver, the Vail International Dance Festival is another can’t-miss ballet institution.
 Held in August, three weeks of ballet and modern dance performances take place at the Vilar Center for the Arts and the open-air Gerald R. Ford Amphitheater.